HALFIN-LABS/Xeadline/xeadline/docs/EC2_DEPLOYMENT_GUIDE.md

 pm2 save

 # Set up PM2 to start on system boot
+pm2 startup

 # This will output a command that you need to run with sudo
-pm2 startup

-# Run the command that was output by the previous command
+# Copy and paste the exact command that PM2 outputs
-# It will look something like:
+# It will look something like this:
-# sudo env PATH=$PATH:/usr/bin pm2 startup systemd -u ubuntu --hp /home/ubuntu
+sudo env PATH=$PATH:/usr/bin /usr/lib/node_modules/pm2/bin/pm2 startup systemd -u ubuntu --hp /home/ubuntu
 ```

+> **Important**: Make sure to copy and paste the exact command that PM2 outputs, not the example above, as the paths may be different on your system.

-> **Note**: If you're using the deploy user, make sure you're logged in as that user when running the PM2 commands, or adjust the startup command accordingly.
+> **Note**: If you're using the deploy user (Option 1), make sure you're logged in as that user when running the PM2 commands.
+The startup command will be different and will reference the deploy user instead of ubuntu (e.g., `-u deploy --hp /home/deploy`).

 ## 7. Web Server Configuration